-Good wireframing tool will allow you to expand upon ideas, see the bigger picture and avoid mistakes along the way.
-You can try and imagine the end result in your head, when you’re just starting out, but it’s much easier when you prepare a wireframe before and really know what you need to do before even starting to do it.
+The good wireframing tool will allow you to expand upon ideas, see the bigger picture and avoid mistakes along the way.
+You can try and imagine the end result in your head when you’re just starting out, but it’s much easier when you prepare a wireframe before and really know what you need to do before even starting to do it.

 You’ll also find a couple of mockup and wireframe tools for mobile devices.

-This is also the tool I used for a demo in the beginning of the post, it’s very basic, but I know it can be of good use for those who’re looking for simplicity and simple overlay options for their designs.
+This is also the tool I used for a demo at the beginning of the post, it’s very basic, but I know that Frame Box can be of good use for those who’re looking for simplicity and simple overlay options for their designs.

 The Axure platform is one of the most versatile standalone apps out there that provide a big variety of features, and allow the creation of the following:

 - iPhone Mockups